Table of Contents

 - travelling which you do not ask them to do and does not occur within their usual hours of work;

-- unpaid overtime where your employee offers to do without you requesting it; and
+- unpaid overtime where your employee offers to do this without you requesting it.

 There are two main exceptions to the legal maximum weekly working hours.
 One is where your staff ‘opt out’ of the legal working week limit.
 The second exception concerns the job the employee carries out.

-Where your employee decides they wish to opt-out, they must sign an ‘opt-out agreement’ with you which is separate from their employment contract.
-You are not legally obliged to offer a higher rate of pay for the hours worked over the legal limit since your employee has asked to opt out.
+If your employee decides to opt out, they must sign an ‘opt-out agreement’ with you that is separate from their employment contract.
+You are not legally obliged to offer a higher rate of pay for the hours worked over the legal limit since your employee has volunteered to opt out.

-Regarding the second exception, jobs, where the 48-hour working week does not apply, involve the following roles:
+Regarding the second exception, the 48-hour working week does not apply to the following roles:

 - 24-hour staffing;